Cigna/ibis/docs/ibis_features.md

-Under the covers, IBIS manages the information required to pull in data sources into HDFS, including usernames, passwords, JBDC connection info, and also keeps track of ESP ids, used for scheduling jobs.
+Under the covers, IBIS manages the information required to pull in data sources into HDFS, including usernames, passwords, JBDC connection info, and also keeps track of automation ids, used for scheduling jobs.

 IBIS also has shell that allows you to run your workflow, when it's been created.